-Orb-Weavers Spiders in Covington LA
+Orb-Weavers Spiders in Louisiana

 If there was a poster child for spiders, it would probably be the orb weaver, which builds the familiar circular-shaped webs often found in gardens, fields, and forests.
 Orb weavers are found throughout the world, except for the Arctic and Antarctica.
 These arachnids are large, conspicuous, and many are very colorful.
 They spin elaborate webs in concentric circles in the garden and wait for nearby prey to become entangled.
 Orb weavers generally have poor vision and rely on web vibrations to locate and identify prey.